jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ By splitting these two concerns out into separate objects, the respective pieces of state don't interact directly with each other, and the relationships between them become more explicit.
+^ By splitting these two concerns out into separate objects, the respective pieces of state don’t interact directly with each other, and the relationships between them become more explicit.

 ---